agilepro/baroque/src/pages/season-2025.md

 * Holy Cross Church
 * Artistic Director Jörg Reddin, Pipe Organ

 Our season begins with Maestro Jörg Reddin performing works for solo organ on Holy Cross Church's 1889 A. B. Fegemaker Pipe Organ.
-Featured composers will include D. Buxtehude, G. Böhm, J.S.
-Bach, E. F. Richter, A. G. Ritter and N. W. Gade, all of whom studied in Leipzig, the town of J. S. Bach, within a 100-year span.
+Featured composers will include J.S.
+Bach, J.E.
+Bach, E.F.
+Richter, A.G.
+Ritter, R. Schumann, F. Mendelssohn, E. Grieg and N. W. Gade, all of whom studied in Leipzig, the town of J. S. Bach, within a 100-year span.
 Prepare to be amazed at Maestro Reddin's keyboard virtuosity and profound interpretations of this music!

 There will be a reception prior to the first concert with delicious food, drinks and snacks.
 You will also have a chance to meet and greet with our new Artistic Director, Maestro Jörg Reddin.
 The reception is from 6:00-7:00pm.